2004 United States presidential election in Alabama: Analysis

 Bush easily won every poll taken in the state prior to the election.
 Kerry won a small section of counties in the middle of the state, including winning Alabama's 7th congressional district.
 In 2000, the state voted for Bush 56%–41% by fifteen points; this year it voted for him by 25 points.

 With the exception of Oklahoma in 2004, the state was also Bush's best performance in the South, with not even Texas, Bush's home state, voting as red as Alabama.

-CNN exit polls showed that almost 70% of male voters voted for Bush.
-Also, 99% of registered Republicans (which made up 48% of the population) voted for Bush.
-Also, 43% of the state describe themselves as evangelical Christians, and 88% of them voted for Bush.
+CNN exit polls showed that almost 70% of male voters voted for Bush as did 99% of registered Republicans (which made up 48% of the population).
+43% of the state describe themselves as evangelical Christians, and 88% of them voted for Bush.
 62% of the state approved of Bush, and 60% approved of the decision to go to war in Iraq.
 82% of white men and 79% of white women voted for Bush.
-Finally, 70% of voters over the age of sixty voted for Bush.
+Finally, 70% of voters over the age of 60 voted for Bush.
 Alabama was racially divided: Alabama Whites voted 80%–19% for Bush while Blacks voted 91%-9% for Kerry.

-As of the 2024 presidential election, Bush is the last Republican to carry Jefferson (home of Birmingham, the state's largest city), and majority-black Marengo counties in a presidential election.
+As of the 2024 presidential election, Bush is the last Republican to carry Jefferson County (home of Birmingham, the state's largest city) in a presidential election.
+Majority-black Marengo County wouldn't vote Republican again until 2024.